5n00py/SmartCommit/README.md

     ```

     If you want to isolate the libraries for this project, create a virtual
-    environment, activate it and run the above within the virtual
+    environment, activate it and run the python script within the virtual
     environment.

 3. Set your OpenAI API key as an environment variable: